-The Group operates in Cyprus, in the geographical area of Southeast Europe and Middle East with significant presence in the wider area of the Gulf.
+The Group operates in Cyprus, in the geographical area of Southeast Europe, Middle East and the Northern Africa with significant presence in the wider area of the Gulf.

 In the Gulf region, political instability has been observed in recent years, resulting in economic instability.
 Despite the current situation, the Group has managed to expand its presence in the region.
-Lebanon is experiencing intense political instability with a consequent economic crisis with restrictions in the movement of cash in banks and a devaluation of the domestic currency.
+Leabanon is still experiencing intense political instability with a consequent prolonged economic crisis with restrictions in the movement of cash in banks and a devaluation of the domestic currency.

-The Greek economy has been tested in recent years to a large extend with ongoing memoranda to return to a good position the public financing between the Greek Government, the European Commission, the European Central Bank and the International Monetary Fund.
 The Greek economy has now entered into a phase of recovery and the economic environment is improved.
 The Group has managed to maintain and strengthen its presence in the country without any particular problems.